May-hub/hello-workd/README.md

 # hello-workd

-to organize simples projects to store ideas, resources and even share and discuss things
+Hi, I'm May-hub,

+i'm praticing coding and learning how to use github.
+This section, is where we can plcae store ideas, resoures or even share and dicuss thins with others.

+my reggards,

+Mr. May-hub